 This year's competition display will be open to the public beginning on November 27th and continue through January 5th, 2017.
-As a means to preserve the overall guest experience, The Omni Grove Park Inn invites guests not staying at the resort to view the display Sunday after 3:00 pm on Sundays or anytime Monday through Thursday, based on parking availability and excluding holidays (December 24, 25, 26, 31 and January 1, 2018.)
+As a means to preserve the overall guest experience, The Omni Grove Park Inn invites guests not staying at the resort to view the display after 3:00 pm on Sundays or anytime Monday through Thursday, based on parking availability and excluding holidays (December 24, 25, 26, 31 and January 1, 2018.)

 Half of each parking charge collected this holiday season will be returned to the community in support of various local not-for-profits.

 Day Valet Parking: $25

 Bus groups must make advanced reservations with Group Dining or Special Events departments to arrange parking for oversized vehicles.
 This applies to buses, vans or any non-standard size vehicle that does not fit in a traditional parking space.
 Bus groups that arrive without prior arrangements may be asked to return at an alternate time, once proper arrangements have been made.

 For liability purposes, buses will not be permitted to drop guests off and park outside of the resort.
 A parking space must be reserved and the bus must remain on property during the duration of the visit.

 Contact Group Dining